terralid/metadata/docs/metadata_objects.md

 **Obligation:** mandatory
 **Occurrences:** 1
 **Definition:** The material the object is made of.
 **Allowed values and other constraints:** controlled vocabulary.
-This property determines which [material-specific metadata](link-404.md) will be recorded about the object.
+This property determines which material-specific metadata will be additionally recorded.

 ## Bulk Pb concentration
 **ID and name**: O13 object_bulk_chemistry_pb